Bityta/task-tracker-scheduler/README.md

 # Task Tracker Scheduler

-This is a Spring Boot application designed as a task scheduler with two modules: Spring Scheduler and Spring AMQP.

 ## Overview

+This Spring Boot application, named "task-tracker-scheduler", serves as a scheduler for task tracking within a larger system.
+It is configured to run with different profiles depending on the environment: `ide` for local development and `prod` for production.

 The main purpose of this service is to iterate through all users once a day and generate reports for them regarding their tasks and any changes within the last 24 hours.

 - For users who have unfinished tasks by the end of the day, an email is sent stating "You have N unfinished tasks."
-The email body contains the titles of these tasks (up to a reasonable limit, e.g., 5).
+The email body contains the titles of these tasks.
 - For users who have completed 1 or more tasks in the last 24 hours, an email is sent stating "Today, you completed N tasks."
 The email body contains the titles of the completed tasks.
 - For users who meet both conditions above, an email is sent with both lists: unfinished and completed tasks within the last 24 hours.